On my recent road trip across the USA, I stopped off for a few days in both Sedona and Flagstaff.

 Sedona is a desert town in Arizona that is surrounded by impressive red-rock buttes, steep canyons and pine forests.
 Uptown Sedona has a fantastic range of shops, cafes and art galleries.

 Flagstaff, on the other hand, is surrounded by mountains, desert and pine forests.
 It’s known for having the tallest mountain peak in Arizona (Humphreys Peak) and also has a ski resort.

-Sedona is very touristy and often gets busy especially in the main uptown area.
-Flagstaff, on the other hand, gets nowhere near as busy and doesn’t feel very touristy.
+I found Sedona to be very touristy and it often got really busy in the main uptown area.
+Flagstaff, on the other hand, was nowhere near as busy and didn’t feel very touristy at all.

-Flagstaff doesn’t have much choice at all but there are still a few fun things to do including hiking up to Arizona’s highest peak.
+Flagstaff didn’t have much choice at all but I did end up doing some fun things like hiking up to Arizona’s highest peak.

-Despite having few things to do, Flagstaff is located closer to major tourist sites such as the Grand Canyon.
+Despite having few things to do, Flagstaff is located close to major tourist sites such as the Grand Canyon.
 You can book onto a Grand Canyon full-day tour from either Sedona or Flagstaff.

 To get to the Grand Canyon, driving from Flagstaff will take 1.5 hours, however from Sedona it will take around 2 hours.

 Flagstaff is much bigger than Sedona in terms of area.
 Flagstaff covers 171.2km2 whereas Sedona covers just 47.4km2.

 Flagstaff also has a much higher population of 72,000 compared with Sedona which has just 10,300 residents.